-The laws of the LLC differs from state to state.
+The laws of the LLC differ from state to state.
 But hereby, we discuss some common features that are found common in almost all the jurisdictions.

-LLC is a separate legal entity in almost many states; meaning thereby that it can own a property, retain attorneys, sell or buy a property, etc on its own.
+LLC is a separate legal entity in almost many states, meaning thereby that it can own property, retain attorneys, sell or buy a property, etc., on its own.
 It is distinct from its owners.
 Owners are not responsible for the obligations of the corporation.

-One of the features of LLC is the limited liability of the employees, members, managers, etc. It simply means that the members are not responsible for the misdeeds, legal faults of the other members.
+One of the features of LLC is the limited liability of the employees, members, managers, etc. It simply means that the members are not responsible for the misdeeds and legal faults of the other members.
 Hence, they have protection for the same.
-But they are responsible for their own wrong legal misconducts.
+But they are responsible for their wrong legal misconducts.

-This feature of LLC gives the members of the corporation an option to tax themselves either as a sole proprietorship, partnership or as C or S corporation unless otherwise stated.
+This feature of LLC gives the members of the corporation an option to tax themselves either as a sole proprietorship, partnership, or as C or S corporation unless otherwise stated.
 Sole proprietorship- as a single member, partnership- as a group of members, and C or S corporations- as a single or multi-members.
-By choosing the right type of corporate structure, it helps the LLC members to decide which of them is the most suitable and profitable for them.
+Choosing the right type of corporate structure helps the LLC members decide which of them is the most suitable and profitable for them.

-There is a simplicity in the case of documentation and carrying out operations of the company.
-There is a less record keeping comparatively.
+There is simplicity in the case of documentation and carrying out operations of the company.
+There is less record keeping comparatively.

 While the corporations continue to operate in case of any death or insolvency or if anybody leaves.
 But this condition is not compulsory in the case of LLC.
-It is fully the member’s decisions to whether or not continue in the same company or create their new one.
+It is fully the member’s decision whether or not to continue in the same company or create a new one.